FOSSASystems/FOSSASAT-2/docs/Communication Protocol.md

   - 0 - 3: captured image length or camera error state, unsigned 32-bit integer

 ### RESP_RECORDED_IMU
-- Optional data length: 12 * number of samples
+- Optional data length: 13 - 37
 - Optional data:
-  - first 4 bytes: X axis measurements, float
-  - second 4 bytes: Y axis measurements, float
-  - third 4 bytes: Z axis measurements, float
+  - 0: flags which specify the device to use, any combination may be active:
+    - 0x01: gyroscope
+    - 0x02: accelerometer
+    - 0x04: magnetometer
+  - 1 - 12: gyroscope sample (X/Y/Z, only present if gyroscope flag is set), float
+  - 13 - 24: accelerometer sample (X/Y/Z, only present if accelerometer flag is set), float
+  - 25 - 36: magnetometer sample (X/Y/Z, only present if magnetometer flag is set), float

 ### RESP_ADCS_RESULT
 - Optional data length: 7